openebs/mayastor-docs/reference/snapshot-restore.md

 Title: Volume Restore from a Snapshot
 ---

-Volume restore from an existing snapshot will create exact replicas of storage volumes captured at a specific point in time.
+Volume restore from an existing snapshot will create an exact replica of storage volume captured at a specific point in time.
 They serve as an essential tool for data protection, recovery, and efficient management in Kubernetes environments.
 This article provides a step-by-step guide on how to create a volume restore.

 ## Prerequisites